 David has a terminal deletion of chromosome 22 caused by a balanced translocation.
-Like nearly everyone with 22q13 deletion syndrome, he is missing a lot more than one gene.
+Like nearly everyone with 22q13 deletion syndrome (Phelan-McDermid syndrome), he is missing a lot more than one gene.
 What, exactly, does that mean?

 DNA and genes

 Each gene is made up of many “bases”.
 DNA has two strands (strings) that grip each other tightly.
-Imagine a bunch of magnets threaded onto a string like pearls.
-Now make two of these in your mind and hold them near each other.
+Imagine a bunch of bar magnets threaded onto a string like pearls.
+Now, in your mind, take two of these strings and hold them near each other.
 Slowly bring them close together.
 When they get near, the north poles of magnets from one string will start to find the south poles from the other string.
 When the magnets come together, opposite poles will grab each other.
 Anywhere north faces north, or south faces south, that pair will repel each other until one flips around and the opposites unite.
 DNA is made of chemical strings that have opposite poles.
 These opposites find their mate and the two DNA strands lock together.
 Each time a north meets a south you get a “base pair”.

 Magnets can only make one type of partnership (north attracted to south).
 DNA actually has two kinds of partnerships from four chemical bases.
 The bases are abbreviate T, A, G and C. T and A attract each other.
 G and C attract each other.
 If you make a string like this: -T-A-G-G-C-A-, the matching string will always look like this: -A-T-C-C-G-.
 That is, the strings stick to each other in this way: